Mhuzvar/ultimateDDguide/what-to-buy.md

 ## Bikes

-Taiwan has cheap bikes, espetially folding bikes, because all is made here.
+Taiwan has cheap bikes, especially folding bikes because they're all made here.

-Go buy bikes at winter, when they sell last ear models for crazy discounts.
+Go buy bikes inthe winter when they sell last year's models for crazy discounts.

-In march I went to buy Tern folding bike and the price was 50% lower than official on website.
+I went to buy Tern folding bike in March and the price was 50% lower than official price on their website.

-Make sure book plane ticket with company, that does not charge extra money for sports gear \(bike\)
+Make sure book plane ticket with a company that does not charge extra money for sports gear \(bike\).

 ## Scooter

-It is possible to buy old scooter for example on the Facebook Taipei Buy and Sell page for approx 10000-20000 TWD, depending on age and status of a scooter.
+It's possible to buy old scooter on the Facebook Taipei Buy and Sell page for example for approximately 10000-20000 NTD depending on age and status of the scooter.

 Owning a scooter is pretty easy if you have ARC.
 You need to transfer an insurance and then scooter.
-Get a International Driving License \(Geneva 1949\) and apply for a driving visa on the Motor Vehicles Office. where you transfer the scooter.
+Get an International Driving License \(Geneva 1949\) and apply for a driving visa on the Motor Vehicles Office. where you transfer the scooter.

-Be careful with speeding around radars, or you get fined for 1200 NTD.
+Be careful with speeding around radars or you get fined for 1200 NTD.
-Police officers usually don't speak English so there is good chance to avoid punishment in case you are caught.
+Police officers usually don't speak English so there's a good chance to avoid punishment in case you get caught.
-Do not use cell phone while waiting on traffic lights.
+Don't use cell phone while waiting on traffic lights.
-Don't forget that scooters are often not allowed to turn left, you most do "hook" instead - go straight to rectangle and then continue left on next green.
+Don't forget that scooters are often not allowed to turn left and you most do "hook" instead - go straight to rectangle and then continue left on next green.
-Scooters and small bikes are not allowed to use highways, elevated roads and some lines with yellow marks inside \(usually most left and also dedicated center lines\).
+Scooters and small bikes are not allowed to use highways, elevated roads and some lanes with yellow marks inside \(usually most left and also dedicated center lines\).

 {% embed url="http://tealit.com/article\_categories.php?section=transportation&article=drivers-license\#" %}